-Life is filled with changes and challenges, many of which most families are not prepared to address.
-In today’s busy world wouldn’t it be nice to be able to make one call to one company and get all your questions answered?
+Life is mostly changes and challenges, many of which most families do not prepare to address.
+In today’s busy world wouldn’t it be nice to be able to make one call to one company and get all your questions answered about home accessibility?

 Sometimes areas of the home can be wrong for so long, that we no longer see the accidents waiting to happen.
 When we reside in the same living space every day, we tend to get used to how things are, not realizing how they should be.
 Sometimes a small change is all it takes to keep family members safe.
 So, let’s take a walk through together and make notes of what could be adjusted.